volutionfit/FullStackTest/README.md

 ### Creating a User

 As per the design you should be able to create a user within a modal.
-The Club Location field such dynamically pull rows from your gyms table and populate a select field.
+The Club Location field should dynamically pull rows from your gyms table and populate a select field.

 ### Deleting a User